10-4 or COPY THAT

 I attempted to be as accurate and consistant in my testing, but stuff happens.
 So if you test any of the mentioned software, and obtain a different result, please let me know so I can retest.

 Notice that only 2 passed all the tests.
 However, many people ignore the last access date requirement.
-But will the defense?
+But will the defense allow you ignore that piece of evidence?

 Less than half passed the copy requirements of alternate data streams.
 What evidence might be left behind if you don't copy all the ADS's.
 Especially any evidence that might be missed when you are creating a final zip container for retention or delivery to the defense.